mfrancisc/kubesaw.github.io/docs/components.md

 and Kubernetes client libraries (for interacting with the Kubernetes API) among others.

 ### Proxy
-The Proxy is part of the registration service application deployment, basically it's another set of REST endpoints implemented using the echo framework.
+The Proxy is part of the registration service application deployment.
 It can be used in a multi-cluster environment to forward requests without the need to specify the cluster context, the proxy infers the target cluster from the user information and the target workspace/namespace of the request.